Saskatchewan Highway 11: Maintenance

-In 2002 a resurfacing project of 8.4 km of Highway 11 was undertaken on a section 2.3 km north of Macdowall.
+In 2002 a resurfacing project of 8.4 km of Highway 11 was undertaken on a section 2.3 km north of MacDowall.
 The approval for the $680,000 tender was awarded by Highways and Transportation Minister Mark Wartman.

 Earlier maintenance included $897,000 for paving of 12.3 km near Hanley for a project cost of $897,000.
 Highways and Transportation Minister Judy Bradley awarded contracts for work in 1999.

-The first asphalt rubber project occurred July 2007 on Saskatchewan Highway 11.
+The first asphalt rubber project occurred in July 2007 on Saskatchewan Highway 11.
 Close to 8 km near Davidson show the rubberized asphalt road surface on the right lane at a cost of $126,800.
-The next rubberized asphalt project in the summer of 2007, was 4 km through the town of Chamberlain.
-The $1.4 million spent here included the rubberized asphalt pavement surface, curbs and catch basins.
+The next rubberized asphalt project in the summer of 2007, was 4 km through Chamberlain.
+The $1.4 million spent there included the rubberized asphalt pavement surface, curbs, and catch basins.